-Those papers were often seemed so pointless because we thought the answers seemed obvious.
+Those papers often seemed so pointless because we thought the answers seemed obvious.

 However, many of us did come to learn that it is not always the case.

-Understanding the differences is the key to succeeding on each ad network and choosing an ad strategy that will meet your business goals.
+Understanding the differences is the key to succeeding in each ad network and choosing an ad strategy that will meet your business goals.

-User intent is the primary difference between Facebook Ads and Google Adwords.
-It is important to understand this concept before you chose watch ad platform you want to use.
+User intent is the primary difference between Facebook Ads and Google Ads.
+It is important to understand this concept before you chose to watch the ad platform you want to use.

 When a person performs a search query on Google, they are looking for an answer to their questions.